February 8, 2016

 Learn the ins, outs and in-betweens of naming your American Quarter Horse.

-I find myself intrigued most days about some of the names owners and breeders come up with for their American Quarter Horses.
-I’ve seen plays on words; made-up-on-the-spot-for-the-occasion names; we-must-have-let-that-one-slip names; cliché names; and the ever-popular pedigree names.
-I get a chuckle each day wondering, “How in the heck did they think of that?
-I never, in a million years, woulda thought of that name!”
+At AQHA, we’re often intrigued about some of the names owners and breeders come up with for their American Quarter Horses.
+We’ve seen plays on words; made-up-on-the-spot-for-the-occasion names; we-must-have-let-that-one-slip names; cliché names; and the ever-popular pedigree names.
+We chuckle as we wonder, “How in the heck did they think of that?”

 What and how an American Quarter Horse can be named is a common question.
 AQHA does have rules that tend to change from time to time regarding naming a horse.
-I’ll explain these rules, plus tell you how to change your horse’s name if you decide you don’t like it, or didn’t pick it in the first place.
+We’ll explain these rules, plus tell you how to change your horse’s name if you decide you don’t like it, or didn’t pick it in the first place.
 Check out the AQHA Rule Book for a complete look at AQHA rules and regulations.

 Naming Your AQHA Foal: